US Tax Guide for Foreign Nationals

 Choosing a Paid Tax Return Preparer

 If your tax situation is complex, seek the aid of a professional tax return preparer.
 We happen to offer affordable tax return preparation services.
 To learn more see Our Tax Services.
+We also offer a low cost service exclusive to short-term cultural exchange visitors who come to the United States as J-1 visa holders and make less than $50,000.
+Here's where you can read about our Low Cost J1 Tax Refund Service.

 Unfortunately, there are relatively few preparers who have experience and expertise in preparing returns for non-immigrant foreigners.
 Be sure to ask prospective tax preparers if they are familiar with Form 1040NR and the rules applicable to treaty exemptions and special elections.
 Do not engage a preparer who is not.